Juniper/py-junos-eznc/docs/device.md

 dev.cu.pdiff()
 ````

-The benefit of using _Device.bind()_ is the associate a set of widgets with a Device, and then simply pass
+The benefit of using _Device.bind()_ is to associate a set of widgets with a Device, and then simply pass
 that device around for later use.
-This way you don't need to keep creating widget stand-alone variables.
+This way you don't need to keep creating widgets stand-alone variables.
 You can get a list of managed widgets by examining the _Device.manages_ property:
 ````python
 >>> dev.manages
 ['cu']
 ````
 ### Remote Procedure Call (RPC)

 At times you may want to directly access the Junos XML API command/respnse.
-Use the _Device.rpc_ metaprogramming object to execute an RPC and return back the XML response.
+Use the _Device.rpc_ meta-programming object to execute an RPC and return back the XML response.

 * [Using RPC](rpcmeta.md)